justinnamilee/fairu-chan/README.md

 ## ⚡ Features (aka “What magic does this little script pull?”)

-* **Regex-fu mastery**: Slurp up filenames with regex ninja moves and drop them into tidy folders.
-No black belts required.
+* **Regex-fu input**: Slurp up filenames with regex ninja moves.
+No black belts required, but maybe some jutsu.
+* **Printf-style output**: Specify the output (paths and filenames) based on your ninja regex matches.
+* **Custom mapping spells**: Conjure up capture-group transformations with your own Perl incantations (subroutines) between input and output.
+* **Run Modes**:
-* **Dry-run mode**: Peek behind the curtain without touching your files.
+  * **Dry-Run mode**: Peek behind the curtain without touching your files.
 Because curiosity shouldn’t wreck havoc.
+  * **Single-shot mode**: Actually do something, but only the once.
+Use after validating with Dry-Run mode.
   * **Daemon mode**: Lives in the shadows, constantly stalking your ingest folders and pouncing on new files.
+Use once comfy.
 * **Auto-reload**: Change your YAML, and fairu-chan reloads faster than you can spill coffee on your keyboard (requires `File::Monitor`).
-* **Custom mapping spells**: Conjure up capture-group transformations with your own Perl incantations.
+* **Signal handling**: Send UNIX voodoo (`SIGUSR1`, `SIGUSR2`, `SIGTERM`, `SIGINT`) for graceful events:
+  * `SIGUSR1` will cause it to scan immediately on next checkin.
+  * `SIGUSR2` will cause it to reload the config then scan on next checkin.
+  * `SIGTERM` will cause a graceful shutdown after next action finishes.
+  * `SIGINT` will ungracefully murder the demon.
+* **Notifications**:
-* **Notifications**: Brag to your Discord server every time it sorts something—“fairu-chan processed a file, *praise be*!”
+  * Brag to your Discord server every time it sorts something—“fairu-chan processed a file, *praise be*!”
-* **Signal handling**: Send UNIX voodoo (`SIGUSR1`, `SIGUSR2`, `SIGTERM`, `SIGINT`) for graceful exits, config reloads, and on-demand scans.
+  * Send partial scan notices to your Plex server, for cool CIFS/NFS users.

 ---